 Margam Country Park

 The magnificent castle, 18th century orangery, ornamental gardens and deer park at Margam Country Park in Port Talbot are set in 1,000 acres of lovely countryside.
 In addition, there’s a narrow gauge railway, adventure playgrounds, a nursery rhyme-themed children’s area and a rare breeds farm trail to keep you busy.
-Entry to the park itself and most of its attractions are free, but some days there are special events so entry charges apply.
+Entry to the park itself and most of its attractions are free, but some days there are special events so entry charges apply and there is a charge for the car park.

 bright yellow and pink flowers in front of a gothic stately mansion